 If you’re coming to Orlando solely for Disney then I have good news for you.
 First, make sure you fly into Orlando International Airport (MCO) when coming to Disney because this airport offers a free shuttle, The Magical Express, to and from all Disney World hotels.
 Walt Disney World also provides free shuttles between all of its hotels, theme parks, water parks & Disney Springs, so a car isn’t needed at all if you’re only coming for Disney.

 Where to stay in Orlando on a budget:

-There are tons of accommodation options in Orlando.
+There are tons of places to stay in Orlando.
 If you’re traveling with a big group then truthfully an Airbnb or a vacation rental would be your best bet.
-You can save $40 instantly on your Airbnb stay by clicking here.
+Even if you aren’t traveling with a big group, Airbnb is a good way to get the local experience by booking an entire house or a private room!
+You can sign up with my referral code & save $40 off your booking instantly!
 If you’re coming for Disney then I definitely suggest staying at one of the many Walt Disney World hotels.
 They literally have options for every budget.
 They are broken up into value resorts, moderate resorts, and deluxe resorts.
 The good news is that it’s still Disney and even the value resorts, which are not expensive at all are beautiful and you still get access to all of the perks including Extra Magic Hours, The Magical Express shuttle, & the option to book your fast passes 60 days in advance.
 Click here to view rates & save even more on Walt Disney World Hotels.

 YOU MAY ALSO LIKE: How to Stay in Beautiful Yet Cheap Places While Traveling